×

 5. Address of the assessee in the country or specified territory outside India, during the period for which the certificate, as mentioned in (iv) above, is applicable.

-Rule 21AB also provides that the assessee may not have to give the information mentioned above, if such information or part of it is in the Tax Residency certificate .
+Rule 21AB also provides that the assessee may not have to give the information mentioned above, if such information or part of it is in the Tax Residency certificate in India .

 Also, the assessee is required to keep and maintain any documents to back up the information given in the TRC Certificate application, which can be verified by the income-tax authority .